The Love Album (Bobby Vinton album)

-The Love Album is a two-LP collection of previously recorded songs by Vinton, released in 1971 by Epic Records.
+The Love Album is a two-LP collection of previously recorded songs by Bobby Vinton, released in 1971 by Epic Records.
 This collection contains songs that are all about the subject of love.
 Only four singles are featured on this collection: "No Arms Can Ever Hold You", "Please Love Me Forever", "There!
 I've Said It Again" and "My Heart Belongs to Only You".